DPotoyan/Statmech4ChemBio/_sources/3_ensembles/ensemble_overview.md

      $$\sum_j p_j = \sum_j e^{-\frac{\alpha}{k_B} - 1} =\Omega$$

-   - probabilities are independent of microstate and the sum can be set to be equal to a constant denoted as $\Omega$
+   - probabilities are independent of the microstate, and the sum can be set to be equal to a constant denoted as $\Omega$

 **Probability Expression:**